 - Completion of at least two graduate courses in Spanish with an average that supports eligibility for a graduate degree.

 In addition to academic excellence, candidates for membership must also demonstrate a keen interest in the Spanish language and a desire and commitment to promote the study of Hispanic language, literature and culture.
 Initiation ceremonies are held each year near in the Fall and Spring semesters.
 For additional information, contact the Chapter Advisers, Drs.
 Susan Divine (email@example.com) and Carmen Grace (firstname.lastname@example.org).
 Graduate students should contact Dr. Silvia Rodriguez Sabater, Graduate Student Liaison (RodriguezSabaterS@cofc.edu).
-The spring 2015 initiation of new members will take place on November 16, 2015 at 4:30pm in the Alumni Center of the School of Education, Health and Human Performance (corner of Wentworth and St. Philip Streets).
-To apply for membership, please complete this downloadable application and submit as instructed by April 3, 2015.
+The fall 2015 initiation of new members will take place on November 16, 2015 at 4:30pm in the Alumni Center of the School of Education, Health and Human Performance (corner of Wentworth and St. Philip Streets).
+To apply for membership, please complete the downloadable application that will be available here in early October 2015.

 Student Chapter Officers for the 2015-16 Academic Year: